Haydarpaşa suburban

-The Haydarpaşa suburban (Haydarpaşa banliyösü), also known as the Haydarpaşa-Gebze line (Haydarpaşa-Gebze hattı) and numbered as B2, was a commuter rail line operated by the Turkish State Railways, between Haydarpaşa Terminal in Kadıköy to Gebze.
+The Haydarpaşa suburban (Haydarpaşa banliyösü), also known as the Haydarpaşa-Gebze line (Haydarpaşa-Gebze hattı) and formerly numbered as B2, was a commuter rail line operated by the Turkish State Railways, between Haydarpaşa Terminal in Kadıköy to Gebze.
 Since its opening in 1951, it was the busiest commuter rail line and busiest TCDD service in Turkey, until it was discontinued in 2013.

 Electrified in 1969, the line was the second electrified commuter rail service in Turkey, after the Istanbul suburban, operating across the Bosphorus.

 The route traversed the southern shore of Istanbul's Asian side, passing through important districts: Kadıköy, Maltepe, Kartal, Pendik and Tuzla.
 The line then crosses into the Kocaeli Province into Gebze, where it terminates.
 The State Railways has operated its regional service to Adapazarı and mainline service to Ankara on the line as well, making it one of the busiest rail lines in Turkey, in terms of passengers and number of trains.